Video games and Linux: ChromeOS gaming

 ChromeOS is another Linux derived operating system by Google for its Chromebooks, and it too has a dedicated gaming ecosystem.
 Partly owing to a lack of high end graphics hardware, it is especially oriented towards cloud gaming via services like GeForce Now and Xbox Cloud Gaming, with models featuring Nvidia GPUs ultimately being cancelled.
 Numerous games for Android have also been made compatible with ChromeOS, as well as a standard Linux games, Windows games via Wine or Proton, and with browser games also being popular.
 A version of Steam has been in development for ChromeOS, with third party launchers also available such as the Heroic Games Launcher for the Epic Games Store.
 Popular titles include Among Us, Genshin Impact, Alto's Odyssey, Roblox, and Fortnite.
 Skepticism remains for using ChromeOS and Chromebooks as gaming machines.
 In August 2025, Google announced that they will end Steam for Chromebook support in 2026.

 BSD gaming

-Owing to a common Unix-like heritage and free software ethos, many games for Linux are also ported to BSD variants or can be run using compatibility layers such as Linuxulator.
+Owing to a common Unix-like heritage and free software ethos, many games for Linux are also ported to Berkeley Software Distribution (BSD) variants or can be run using compatibility layers such as Linuxulator.
 BSDi had partnered with Loki Software to ensure its Linux ports ran on FreeBSD.
 The Mizutamari launcher exists to facilitate running Windows games through Wine, which can still be used standalone.
-A 2011 benchmark by Phoronix even found certain speed advantages over running games on Linux itself, comparing PC-BSD 8.2 to Ubuntu 11.04.
+A 2011 benchmark by Phoronix even found certain speed advantages over running games on Linux alone, comparing PC-BSD 8.2 to Ubuntu 11.04.
 Most BSD systems come with the same pack in desktop games as Linux.
 The permissive licensing of BSD has also lead to its inclusion in the system software of several game consoles, such as the Sony PlayStation line and the Nintendo Switch.